 Each department and school will have the opportunity to review their credit by examination procedures (i.e., tests being used, pass/fail rates, and cut-off scores) on an annual basis.
 However, formal procedural changes will be made every two years with the implementation of a new catalog.
 Cut-off scores may change without prior notice.

 For alternate policies regarding credit by examination for students enrolled in the Department of Organization, Workforce, and Leadership Studies (OWLS), contact that department.

 Position Date Director, Testing, Evaluation, and Measurement Center June 1 E2Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Director, Testing, Research Support and Evaluation Center; senior reviewer of this PPS
+Director, Testing, Evaluation, and Measurement Center; senior reviewer of this PPS

 Associate Vice President for Academic Success and Dean, University College